 This link provides several links to help readers better understand affording adoption as well as action steps to take to do so.
 The article, “Adopt a Child for Free,” introduces readers to the U.S. foster care system and will help interested families get started on this journey should it be a mission they are willing to accept.

 That said, adoption expenses aside, raising children isn’t cheap.
 According to the U.S. Department of Agriculture, the cost to raise a single child in most middle-class circles runs between 12K to 14K annually.
 Anyone considering starting or growing their family should keep that in mind.

 So How Much Is Adoption, Really?

-While timing, love, learning, commitment, and money are requirements for anyone considering adoption, depending who you ask, you will get a different answer as adoption impacts everyone differently.
+While timing, love, learning, commitment, and money are requirements for anyone considering adoption, depending on who you ask, you will get a different answer as adoption impacts everyone differently.

 Perhaps a better question to ask is this: “Is adoption worth it?”
-If you’re okay with learning to be patient and wait for what will be a life, game changer, prepare to love and be loved beyond your expectations, be ready to open your mind and heart larger than you’d ever imagined, and be willing to give of yourself until it hurts—only to wake up excited to do it all over again—adoption (and parenting in general) may be worth it to you.
+If you’re okay with learning to be patient and wait for what will be life, game-changer, prepare to love and be loved beyond your expectations, be ready to open your mind and heart larger than you’d ever imagined, and be willing to give of yourself until it hurts—only to wake up excited to do it all over again—adoption (and parenting in general) may be worth it to you.

 Considering adoption?
 Let us help you on your journey to creating your forever family.
 Visit Adoption.org or call 1-800-ADOPT-98.